exercism/raku/README.md

 Run `prove -re perl6 exercises/*/.meta/solutions/` to run all exercise tests.

-### Perl 6 icon
+### Raku icon
-The Perl 6 "Camelia" logo is owned by Larry Wall and is released under version 2.0 of the Artistic License.
-We are using it to identify the Perl 6 language itself, not any part of Exercism, which we believe to be admissible under fair use.
-The version of the logo that we are using is a pink, black and white adaptation of the logo found on <http://en.wikipedia.org/wiki/Perl_6>.
+The Raku "Camelia" logo is owned by Larry Wall and is released under version 2.0 of the Artistic License.
+We are using it to identify the Raku language itself, not any part of Exercism, which we believe to be admissible under fair use.
+The version of the logo that we are using is an adaptation of the logo found on <https://en.wikipedia.org/wiki/Raku_(programming_language)>.